Challenge Dolls 5

 Feb., 2010

 Tiana was made for a doll club challenge.
 As a group, we selected two patterns from the now defunct The Cloth Doll magazine.
 Both were angel patterns, and we could use one or both of the patterns for our dolls.
 My doll was made using Patti Culea's pattern "Silvery Nights Angel" from the Winter 1995/'96 issue.
 She stands about 21 inches tall, and her clothing is not removable.
 Her hair is Tibetan lamb.
 I strayed from the instructions, in that I omitted the armature and added paperclay over the muslin head.
 Her head, upper body and arms are painted.
 You can see some of the other club members' August Challenge dolls HERE.
-She will be available for sale after our doll club meeting later this month (March).
+SOLD

 Challenge Dolls 1 Challenge Dolls 2 Challenge Dolls 3 Challenge Dolls 4 Challenge Dolls 5